redox-os/book/src/porting-applications.md

 - Duplicated names

-Some recipes for Rust programs can duplicate the program name on the binary (`name_name`), you can also use the command above to fix these cases.
+Some recipes for Rust programs can duplicate the program name in the executable (`name_name`), you can also use the command above to fix these cases.

 #### Change the active source code folder

 Sometimes a program don't store the source code on the root of the Git repository, but in a subfolder.

-For these cases you need to change the directory of the `${COOKBOOK_SOURCE}` environment variable on the beginning of the `script` data type, to do this add the following command on your recipe script:
+For these cases you need to change the directory of the `${COOKBOOK_SOURCE}` environment variable in the beginning of the `build.script` data type, to do this add the following command on your recipe script:

 ```sh
 COOKBOOK_SOURCE="${COOKBOOK_SOURCE}/subfolder-name"